 A post on The Motley Fool inspired us to write about dividend investing in Indian stocks.
 They say that if a person plans to have a long-term portfolio of 10 stocks, atleast 3 should be good dividend paying stocks.

 Companies generally pay dividends when they have stable, predictable cash flows and don’t have troubles covering their dividend obligations.
 So when you invest in good dividend-paying companies, it can be safely assumed that the chosen company is there for the long run.

 A talk on stock dividends generally leads to further discussion on its Current Yield (Ratio of Dividend Paid & Current Market Price in percentage terms).
 Read more about Current Yields here.
 We will again take up yields later in the post.

-It is important for a long term investor that when he selects a stock for its dividends, he looks beyond just its current yield.
-What a stock pays as current dividend is not as important as its future dividends.
+It is important for a long-term investor that when he selects a stock for its dividends, he looks beyond just its current yield.
+What a stock pays as its current dividend is not as important as its future dividends.
 It is also important that dividends are sustainable & keep coming year after year.

 So what does dividend investing offer to a Stable Investor?

 Dividend Investing can help Stable Investor generate an ever-increasing stream of cash.
 This cash can then be deployed to buy more such assets and so on…

 An important point is that one should not be fooled by high dividend yields.
 The reason for the high yield may be a sharp fall in market prices or a one-time special dividend payout.
 It is very important to focus on the sustainability of the business when one is investing solely for dividends.
 There is no use investing in the business for dividends when the company is not in a position to exist after some time.

 The Motley Fool has another insightful post on successful dividend investing that can be found here.